 Attorney in person visit has resumed.
 A mask is to be worn and proof of Covid-19 vaccine proof is required to conduct the in person session.

 The Burlington County Jail offers both contact and non-contact visiting at the Burlington County Detention Facility (BCDF).
-You can review the Burlington County Detention Center visiting schedule and policies online (Please refer to the Temporary Visiting Rules and Schedule above for updated information required at this time).
+You can review the Burlington County Detention Center visiting schedule online (Please refer to the Temporary Visiting Rules and Schedule above for updated information required at this time).

 Contact visiting is a privilege; therefore, after an inmate is incarcerated for a period of 90 days, the inmate may submit a request to have contact visits.
 After the request is received, the Administration office will review the inmate's file.
 If it is found that the requirements are met contact visiting will be approved.
 If it is found that the inmate does not meet the requirements then contact visiting will be denied.